Polydimethylsiloxane: As anti-parasitic

 PDMS is effective for treating lice in humans.
 This is thought to be due not to suffocation (or poisoning), but to its blocking water excretion, which causes insects to die from physiological stress either through prolonged immobilisation or disruption of internal organs such as the gut.

 Dimethicone is the active ingredient in an anti-flea preparation sprayed on a cat, found to be equally effective to a widely used more toxic pyriproxifen/permethrin spray.
 The parasite becomes trapped and immobilised in the substance, inhibiting adult flea emergence for over three weeks.

 Foods

 PDMS is added to many cooking oils (as an anti-foaming agent) to prevent oil splatter during the cooking process.
 As a result of this, PDMS can be found in trace quantities in many fast food items such as McDonald's Chicken McNuggets, french fries, hash browns, milkshakes and smoothies and Wendy's french fries.

 Under European food additive regulations, it is listed as E900.

+In the U.S. the application as antifoams in food is regulated by 21 CFR §173.340.